CraftySalamander/RTS_Overlay/Readme.md

 The build order typically indicates the number of workers to assign to each resource and the total number of workers (targets to reach at the end of this step).
 When applicable, the age to reach is also indicated.
+Also, on some build orders, it is possible to hover the mouse over some resources to get a tooltip with extra information (e.g. how to allocate the workers on different resources sub-types).

 Designing a build order
 -----------------------